 The outcome of this initial test trial against Bard will have a major impact on how the remaining 13,000 ultimately get resolved.
 A large verdict for the plaintiff will probably lead Bard and its parent company, Becton Dickson, to settle the remaining cases for a decent compensation payout.

-The plaintiff’s lawyers are looking to knock the ball out of the park.
-Yesterday, the plaintiff’s attorneys filed a motion to clarify what is fair game for any punitive damages award.
+The plaintiff’s lawyers were looking to knock the ball out of the park.
+The plaintiff’s attorneys filed a motion to clarify what is fair game for any punitive damages award.
 The plaintiff believes a jury should consider all of Bard’s revenues to determine a punitive damage award and prohibit defense lawyers from presenting evidence of mesh-only sales.

 About the Hernia Mesh MDL Bellwether Trial

-The plaintiff selected for the first hernia mesh test trial against Bard was a Utah man named Steven Johns.
+The plaintiff selected for the first hernia mesh test trial in MDL-2846 against Bard was a Utah man named Steven Johns.

 In 2015, Mr. Johns had one of Bard’s Ventralight ST hernia mesh patches surgically implanted to repair an abdominal hernia.
 The defective design of the Ventralight mesh caused it to abnormally adhere and attach to his bowel tissue causing Mr. Johns persistent and severe pain.